Australian Human Rights Commission

 Tel: +61 8 8226 8787/8777 or (freecall) 1800 817 421

 Tenants Information and Advocacy Service (TIAS)

-Information, referral and advice relating to housing issues; negotiation and advocacy on behalf of customers with housing providers and landlords; representation of customers at Residential Tenancies Tribunal or Appeals Unit.
+The Tenants Information and Advocacy Service (TIAS) provides information, referral and advice relating to housing issues; negotiation and advocacy on behalf of customers with housing providers and landlords; representation of customers at Residential Tenancies Tribunal or Appeals Unit.
 For people on low incomes.
-Run by Anglicare SA (www.anglicare-sa.org.au)

 Victim Support Service